StarburstCLA/Epi2Me-16S-CSV/README.md

 annotated output =  "yourpathtoscriptoutput" before the last tutorial box to return your fixed data from the script and use the tutorials summary function.

-All content worked at last usage 2022 November.
+All content worked at last usage 2023 March.